28.11.2025

 Inflation is the decline in the purchasing power of money, meaning that with the same amount of money, you can buy fewer goods and services each year.
 Although often perceived as a negative process, moderate inflation can indicate economic growth.
 A complete lack of price growth may point to stagnation, which is also undesirable for the economy.

-Inflation is measured using the Consumer Price Index (CPI), which reflects the average change in prices for goods and services included in the consumer basket.
+To measure inflation, the Consumer Price Index (CPI) - an indicator that reflects the change in the average price level for a set of the most typical goods and services that are included in the so-called consumer basket.

 Inflation is classified by rate: